Got a question not found here? Ask away!

 Q: CAN I ENTER MY COMPLETED SCREENPLAY?

-A: For Speed Films, No. This is an original production competition and so pre-existing screenplays cannot enter.
+- For Speed Films, No. This is an original production competition and so pre-existing screenplays cannot enter.
 All 168 Signature Speed Films are to be created during the same time period.
 No writing will occur before the Verse Assignment or the team is disqualified.
 Prior to verse assignment you may formulate ideas about genre and characters based on your available resources, but no writing may commence until you have received your verse.
-Exceptions: If you wrote a Write of Passage script or bid and win permission to produce one, you may produce it as a Write of Passage Spotlight Film.
-If you are a 168 Alumni, having previously produced a film for the competition, you can enter a new film based on an existing script in the Alumni Film category, which will compete with other Alumni films for honors.
-Proof of Concept (POC) is a new category that can use a completed screenplay or even a completed film, cut to 5-9 minutes as a sample of a larger project.
-POC films compete only for a Best Of award in this category.

 Q: WHAT IF I WANT TO BASE MY STORY ON AN EXISTING WORK (BOOK, MOVIE, TV SHOW, OR EVEN WRITE OF PASSAGE SCRIPT)?

 Almost every high concept has been done and as the Good Book says, there is nothing new under the sun.
 All works are derivative of something, so what can you write on?
 Are spoofs/parodies ok?
 Yes!
 Is taking a script that is already written (outside of Write of Passage or Alumni entries) ok?
 No. Be original as possible.
 You must have a proper license for all books, media or life rights.
-You are free to borrow liberally and without a licenses from the best selling book of all time, the Bible.
+You are free to borrow liberally and without a license from the best selling book of all time, the Bible.

 The “Verse Justification” field in the Film Information Database is for you to disclose the inspiration for your film.
 It should not be any unlicensed book, story film or TV show unless it is a parody or spoof.
 It should be an original idea.
 If it is an exact copy of a pre-existing storyline, you are out of bounds, not only with us, but also copyright holders.
 That can get you in serious trouble (it has happened).